 Business travel is a necessary part of the way we work – our ability to serve our clients largely depends on being able to visit their locations.
 Nevertheless, we continue to challenge ourselves on the need, frequency and mode of travel.

-We’ve set a 2017 target to hold our emissions from business travel flat from our 2007 baseline - even though we expect our business to grow each year.
-We’re currently exceeding our target, at 11% below 2007 levels, driven by our push to promote alternatives to travel and efficiency improvements by the airlines.
+We set a 2017 target to hold our emissions from business travel flat from our 2007 baseline - even though we expected our business to grow each year.
+And we’re excited to report that we’ve exceeding our ambitious target by reducing our travel emissions by 4% since 2007.
+This is in spite of significant growth in the business over that time, and more international work, driven by our push to promote alternatives to travel and efficiency improvements by the airlines.

 Our strategy for reducing travel emissions involves both reducing the number of journeys our people make and also looking for less carbon-intensive ways of working.